 Modern witches invoke Hekate for a wide range of purposes—protection, spells for the home, and guidance in the mysteries of magic.
 She is also called upon in divination, especially at crossroads, as well as for protection rituals and in exploring the shadow self.
 Her symbols—the keys, torches, and crossroads—are central to many rituals.
 Keys symbolize her role as a guardian of mysteries and gateways, while torches represent her ability to light the way in darkness, both literally and metaphorically.

-In conclusion, Hekate’s role in modern paganism, particularly in witchcraft, is vast and deeply rooted in both ancient tradition and contemporary practice.
+In conclusion, Hekate's role in modern paganism, particularly in witchcraft, is vast and deeply rooted in both ancient tradition and contemporary practice.
 She is a goddess of magic, transformation, and the power of choice, capable of bringing both protection and empowerment to those who honor her.
-My experience with Hekate, especially through rituals like Midsummer and the Hekate Deipnon, shows her ability to guide through both light and darkness, always connected to the mysteries of life, death, and the magical realms.
+Working with her through the four-directional epithet system provides a framework that honors both her ancient roles as described in sources like the Orphic Hymns and Hesiod's Theogony, while creating practical applications for modern ceremonial work.